nehajyoti04/hubspot/README.txt

 For hubspot tracking code : refer this : https://knowledge.hubspot.com/articles/KCS_Article/Reports/How-do-I-install-the-HubSpot-tracking-code-on-my-Drupal-site

+-Get Hubspot tracking code:
+Login to hubspot
+Click setting in the menu
+click installation vertical tab and copy the code.

 - For Web analytics
 1. Enable your tracking code in the configuraton